-Two awards will be dedicated to applications that focus on mentored activities related to both the teaching and conduct of clinical practice research.
+- Clinical Practice Research.
 Clinical practice research in CSD is distinct from research aimed primarily at understanding the mechanisms underlying normal or disordered processing.
 Rather, it refers to research that focuses on the prevention, diagnostics, treatment, implementation, and outcomes measurement of communication, swallowing, and balance disorders.
 Clinical practice research, due to its applied nature, has the potential to impact clinical practice in the near term.
-ASHA has expanded funding to include these two additional awards to accelerate the generation of clinical practice research needed to support evidence-based practice.

 Applicants work in conjunction with mentors to develop mentored teaching and research plans tailored to the applicant's career stage.
-The plans—which propose specific teaching and research activities that will be completed under the guidance of the mentors during the 18-month funding period—are submitted as part of the AARC application.
-Examples of acceptable activities include, but are not limited to
+The plans—which propose specific teaching and research activities that mentees will complete under the guidance of their mentors during the 18-month funding period—are submitted as part of the AARC application.
+Examples of acceptable activities include, but are not limited to, the following:

 Mentored teaching activities, such as

-- attend or present at a conference on the scholarship of teaching and learning
+- attending or presenting at a conference on the scholarship of teaching and learning;

-- lead a mentoring program such as a journal club
+- leading a mentoring program such as a journal club;

-- incorporate theories of teaching/learning into your own courses
+- incorporating theories of teaching/learning into your own courses;

-- incorporate contemporary technologies (e.g., social media, telepractice) or instrumentation (e.g., fMRI) into course work and student mentoring
+- incorporating contemporary technologies (e.g., social media, telepractice) or instrumentation (e.g., functional magnetic resonance imaging [fMRI]) into course work and student mentoring; and

-- develop new curricula or unique learning opportunities (e.g., problem-based learning, interprofessional education, distance learning, or student research opportunities)
+- developing new curricula or unique learning opportunities (e.g., problem-based learning, interprofessional education, distance learning, or student research opportunities).